Deep Vellum Publishing

 Awards and Achievements

-• Deep Vellum collaborated with Big D Reads to publish and giveaway 30,000 copies of Jim Schutze’s The Accommodation for over 100 Big D Reads events, which helped engage our community in an important dialogue about the suppressed history of segregation and racism in Dallas.
+• Deep Vellum collaborated with Big D Reads to publish and give away 30,000 copies of Jim Schutze’s The Accommodation for over 100 Big D Reads events.
+This helped engage our community in an important dialogue about the suppressed history of segregation and racism in Dallas.

-• Ukrainian author Andrey Kurkov’s Grey Bees has quickly risen acclaim and became the fastest selling book in the history of Deep Vellum.
-Cited as one of the “best books of the year” by the New Yorker in 2022 and recently winning the National Book Critics Circle award, Grey Bees offers readers a portrait of modern conflict in Ukraine.
+• Ukrainian author Andrey Kurkov’s Grey Bees has quickly gained acclaim and became the fastest-selling book in Deep Vellum's history.
+In 2022, the New Yorker cited it as one of the “best books of the year” and recently won the National Book Critics Circle award.
+Grey Bees offers readers a portrait of modern conflict in Ukraine.

 Stay Informed